ohch00/smallsh/ohch_program3/README.txt

 To compile:
 On the os1.engr.oregonstate.edu server, type "gcc --std=gnu99 -o smallsh main.c" in the terminal without the quotation marks.
+Note: A warning might appear when compiling the executable, but the program should still compile without any errors.

 To run:
 // Citation for running the testing script with smallsh.